The Missing Link Mountain Bike Project

 Stage two of the Missing Link project will explore new track opportunities on the lower slopes of kunanyi / Mt Wellington.

-This project was made possible through a Tasmanian Government funding grant of $387 500 for the Wellington Park Foothills Project, which is being matched by the City dollar for dollar, making this a $775 000 project.
+The broader project to expand the range of riding experiences in the foothills of kunanyi / Mt Wellington was made possible through a Tasmanian Government funding grant of $387 500 for the Wellington Park Foothills Project, which is being matched by the City dollar for dollar, making this a $775 000 project.